-- ssl requires the crypto and public_key applications. - Supported SSL/TLS-versions are SSL-3.0 and TLS-1.0, experimental support for TLS-1.1 and TLS-1.2 is also available (no support for elliptic curve cipher suites yet). - For security reasons sslv2 is not supported. - Ephemeral Diffie-Hellman cipher suites are supported but not Diffie Hellman Certificates cipher suites. - Export cipher suites are not supported as the U.S. lifted its export restrictions in early 2000. - IDEA cipher suites are not supported as they have become deprecated by the latest TLS spec so there is not any real motivation to implement them. - CRL and policy certificate extensions are not supported yet.
+- ssl requires the crypto and public\key applications. - Supported SSL/TLS-versions are SSL-3.0, TLS-1.0, TLS-1.1 and TLS-1.2 (no support for elliptic curve cipher suites yet). - For security reasons sslv2 is not supported. - Ephemeral Diffie-Hellman cipher suites are supported but not Diffie Hellman Certificates cipher suites. - Export cipher suites are not supported as the U.S. lifted its export restrictions in early 2000. - IDEA cipher suites are not supported as they have become deprecated by the latest TLS spec so there is not any real motivation to implement them. - CRL and policy certificate extensions are not supported yet.